TheZialex/TheZialex/README.md

 - 👋 Hi, I’m @TheZialex
-- 👀 I’m interested in science
+- 👀 I’m interested in science, mathmatics.
-- 🌱 I’m currently learning mathematics
+- 🌱 I’m currently learning how to program with C#.
-- 💞️ I’m looking to collaborate on nothing as of yet
+- 💞️ I also love to read.
 - 📫 How to reach me mr_zylux@protonmail.com

 <!---